 As they get closer to three their speech is becoming more clear and more understandable to you but strangers may still have a hard time understanding your child.
 They still may have common phonological errors (this will be discussed below).
 These are common at this age.

 3 TO 4 YEARS

 Your child will become much more understandable during this time to you and to strangers.
 Many common phonological errors correct at this age.
-Your child will be able to hold a conversation with members outside of their family.
+They will have mastered the above sounds as well as J, S, CH, L, V, SH, Z, and Y. Your child will be able to hold a conversation with members outside of their family.

 They also start to be able to group words together.
 This means they can categorize strawberries as food and a shirt as clothing.
 They can better describe objects with more adjectives.
 They can also express ideas more clearly and describe their surroundings.
 They start using “-ing” with words.

 At this age they learn the power of language!
 They realize they can use language for fun or to elicit emotions from others.
 They start to tell jokes or say funny things to make you laugh.
 Unfortunately, on the flip side they can say things that make you upset to elicit a reaction.

 After this age, language continues to mature.
 Children continue to improve their articulation and continue to drop phonological errors.
 They understand more complex ideas and questions.
 They start using irregular words that don’t fit normal patterns (such as ran or fell, mice/mouse).
 They also have great imaginations and use words to create stories.